 I do not recommend buying a domain name from a reseller.

 As the name implies, they resell domain names in partnership with domain registrars.
 Most resellers don’t offer dedicated support, and they charge extra so they can turn a profit.

-With the exception of Hostinger, every recommendation on my list is a domain registrar.
+With the exception of Bluehost, every recommendation on my list is a domain registrar.
 So how do you decide which option is right for you?

 You can use the same criteria that I do as you’re comparing different options.

 Note: You won’t be able to transfer a domain for 60 days after the purchase.
 That’s why it’s so important to find the right one now.

 Most domain registrars offer promotional pricing for your initial contract term.
 Some limit your initial contract term to one or two years, while others may give you five to 10 years.

 So if you’re looking to save money, your best bet is opting for the longest registration period available.
 Max out the discount for as long as possible.